taniarascia/taniarascia.com/content/posts/2019-11-26-overview-of-css-concepts.md

 ### What about Sass?
 Or LESS?

 I prefer to use Sass for all CSS preprocessing, much like the popular CSS framework, [Bootstrap](https://getbootstrap.com/).
-It also works fantasically out-of-the-box with the JavaScript framework, [Vue](https://vuex.vuejs.org/).
+It also works fantastically out-of-the-box with the JavaScript framework, [Vue](https://vuex.vuejs.org/).
 LESS is generally less popular and I don't prefer it, but [Ant Design](https://ant.design/) and [Semantic UI](https://semantic-ui.com/) do.
 You can also use tools like [PostCSS](https://postcss.org/) to compile the latest CSS to something most browsers can understand (much like Babel with ES6).

 **Further reading**: [Learn Sass Now: A Guide to Installing and Understanding Sass](/learn-sass-now/)